wavefrontHQ/docs/pages/doc/query_language_query_builder.md

 ![Metric selector](images/metric_selector.png)

-To preview the result of each evaluation step in real-time, click the bar chart icon <i class="fa fa-bar-chart"/> at the end of each field:
+To preview the result of each evaluation step in real-time, click the bar chart icon at the end of each field:

 ![Display query](images/display_query.png)

 ## Applying Filters and Functions

+Query Builder helps you construct your queries like this:
-You can AND and OR multiple filters together and follow with chained functions.
-Unlike manually constructed ts() queries, which allow [mixed ANDs and ORs](query_language_reference.html#operators), the Query Builder applies either AND or OR to all filters.
+* You can AND and OR multiple elemtns together.
+  Unlike manually constructed ts() queries, which allow mixed ANDs and ORs, the Query Builder applies either AND or OR.
+* The order of evaluation is left to right (i.e. metrics, then filters, then functions).
+* As with the query language, wildcard matching is supported for metrics, sources, and tags.
+* You can remove any element in the expression chain by clicking the X icon to the right of that element.
+The rest of your expression remains intact.

 ![filter and](images/filter_and.png)

-Functions are organized in a two-level hierarchy (e.g. Aggregation->Sum).
-A preview of the result of applying any function displays when you mouse over the function name.
-The full ts() expression is also shown in each preview window for reference.
+As you build the query, the full ts() expression is shown below for reference.

-The order of evaluation is left to right (i.e. metrics, then filters, then functions).
-As with the query language, wildcard matching is supported for metrics, sources, and tags.
-You can remove any link of the expression chain by clicking the <i class="fa fa-times-circle"/> icon of that link.
-The rest of your expression remains intact.